tvcutsem/harmony-reflect/doc/handler_api.md

   *  This trap returns `true` while `Object.defineProperty(target, name, desc)` would throw.
 One cannot successfully define incompatible descriptors.
   * This trap returns `true`, `desc` is non-configurable and `target` has no `name` property.
 A non-configurable property can only be defined successfully if the `target` object has a corresponding property.

-## getOwnPropertyNames(target)

-Called when the proxy is queried for all of its own (i.e. not inherited) property names.
-This trap should return an array of strings.

-This trap intercepts the following operations:

-  *  `Object.getOwnPropertyNames(proxy)`
-  *  `Reflect.getOwnPropertyNames(proxy)`

-The proxy throws a TypeError if:

-  *  The `target` has a non-configurable property that is not listed in the result.
-Proxies cannot hide non-configurable properties.
-  *  The result contains new property names that do not appear in `target` and  `Object.isExtensible(target)` is false.
-If the target is non-extensible, a proxy cannot report new non-existent properties.

 ## getPrototypeOf(target)